matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 3. There are no restrictions, that message with attachments can refer only to other events, that have `"is_attachment": true`, because this is not too easy to control, and in theory user can post message, that can refer to other media, owned by other users, and `redact` event will try to delete them.
 But the API should restrict regular user to redact events of other users (if he isn't moderator), so those `redact` actions should already be successfully ignored by server.

+4. If client attach too much media to one message, he can got rate limiting problem on server side.
+This can be solved via splitting and delaying send of attachments, to match server rate limits.

 ## Alternatives